-Ring around the what ?
+Ring around the what?

 A volunteer from the audience at Theodore's attempts to imitate the Bob Gardner on stage Friday night.
-Gardner, a magician and comedian, appeared as part of the Quest for the Crown activities.
-Luxuries curbed to cut deficit Associated Press AMMAN, Jordan--The days of champagne and plastic roses are coming to an end in Jordan, a country running short of imported money to pay for imported goods.
+Gardner, a magician and comedian, appeared as part of the Quest for the Crown activities. uxuries curbed to cut deficit Associated Press AMMAN, Jordan-The days of champagne and plastic roses are coming to an end in Jordan, a country running short of imported money to pay for imported goods.
 The government Saturday imposed taxes and restrictions on imports aimed at saving \$200 million a year in foreign currency for this country of 2.8 million people.
 "We started developing a champagne budget on a beer pocketbook...
-This is why 66I wasn't rubbing the score of it in-I just wanted Eddie to know (the economy) has to be adjusted," said a senior government official, who spoke on condition of anonymity.
-The belt-tightening move appeared to be the first step in what the official said would be a three-to-five-year period during which Jordan hopes to slash its \$6 billion to \$7 billion foreign debt.
+This is why (the economy) has to be adjusted," said a senior government official, who spoke on condition of anonymity.
+The belt-tightening move appeared to be the first step in what the official said would be a .three-to-five-year period during which Jordan hopes to slash its \$6 billion to \$7 billion foreign debt.
 The government banned new letters of credit to finance cars and trucks, video recorders, refrigerators, microwave ovens, television sets, chandeliers, marble, plastic flowers and fruit, and a dozen other goods.

 Finance Minister Hanna Odeh announced on television Sunday night that banning chandeliers alone will save \$3 million.
 The blacklist targets the posh Western lifestyle many Jordanians adopted in the early 1980s, when their country was flush with money, much of it imported by hundreds of thousands of Palestinians with Jordanian passports who worked in the Persian Gulf: Bus driver leaves wheel, is arrested Associated Press SANTA ANA, Calif.--A bus driver whose vehicle was commandeered by a passenger who accepted his challenge to "drive this better than I can" has been fired.
 Kim Dale Miller, 36, was dismissed Friday, a day after his case was heard by an Orange County Transit District committee, said spokeswoman Claudia Keith.
 The driver was dismissed for berating a passenger and leaving a bus unattended, Ms. Keith said.
 He had not driven for the district since Oct.
 19 when witnesses said he stepped off his bus after challenging passenger James Biddle to do a better job.
 Biddle, a 52-year-old Buena Park engineer, said he complained about the driver's berating a passenger and about sudden starts and stops.
 Biddle said Miller told him, "I suppose you think you can drive this better than I can."

 When Biddle said he could, Miller got off the bus.

-Go ahead and gloat.
-You can rub it in all the way to Chicago with AT&T Long Distance Service.
-Besides, your best friend Eddie was the one who said your team could never win three straight.
-So give him a call.
-It costs a lot less than you think to let him know who's headed for the Playoffs.
-Reach out and touch someone.[®] Biddle carried the vehicle's 31 passengers more than mile, stopping to let people off and on, before police pulled him over.
+Biddle carried the vehicle's 31 passengers more than mile, stopping to let people off and on, before police pulled him over.
 Passengers said Biddle made change, gave them transfers and was courteous.
 Biddle was cited for joy riding and operating the vehicle without a bus-driver's license.
-He is scheduled to appear in Municipal Court Monday and faces a maximum of \$400 in fines and three months in jail.
-Miller could not immediately be reached for comment.
+He is scheduled to appear in Municipal Court Monday and faces a maximum of \$400 in fines and three months in jail Miller could not immediately be reached for comment.
 His phone number was not listed in the Anaheim directory.
-AMERICAN CANCER SOCIETY If you'd like to know more about AT&T products and services, like International Calling and the AT&T Card, call us at 1 800 222-0300.
+AMERICAN CANCER SOCIETY it in-I just wanted Eddie to know the score of last night's game."